What to do when you meet a bear in its home

 The most potent bear sprays contain 2% capsaicin, which is the strongest allowed by law.
 Products containing this percentage provide the highest level of non-lethal protection in the backcountry.

-Each canister of bear spray will specify the range from which it should be fired, some say within 10 to 20 yards, but there are other products that deliver a strong and consistent spray up to a 40-foot distance.
+Each canister of bear spray will specify the range from which it should be fired.
+Some products deliver a strong and consistent spray up to a 40-foot distance.
 DO NOT try and preserve some spray for the next time.
-Continue to spray until the bear leaves or until it the canister is empty.
+Continue to spray until the bear leaves or until the canister is empty.

 In the unfortunate event that you must utilize this deterrent, it is good to aim for the face as best as you can, right at the nose and the eyes.
 Most bears will tend to retreat if they get hit with the spray, but that does not mean that they have left the area.
 Therefore, do not stick around.
 Leave as quickly as possible in a direction opposite from where the bear went.